“... Hardscratch Press of

 plus “Best Interior”

-− well-deserved honors for author Anne Homan and designer David
+− well-deserved honors for the author and for designer David

 The Morning Side of Mount Diablo: